 It is an advantage because the likelihood of you having a straight is so high, about a 1 in 13 chance, and made even more likely the more cards that are dealt from the deck.
 This means showing such a strong visible hand almost guarantees all other Players will fold, unless they have a stronger hand (or are bluffing that they do).

-However, this is also a disadvantage, as it will force you to either fold in the face of Players with stronger hands (flushes or higher) or Players that are bluffing that they do.
+However, this is also a disadvantage, as it will force you to either fold in the face of Players with stronger hands (flushes or higher) or Players who are bluffing that they do.
 Furthermore, it will be almost impossible to bait more money out of smart Players when you have such a strong visible hand.

 - When bluffing, try to avoid having a tell.
 Do not, for example, always bluff on a raise.
 If you are called on that bluff, not only will you lose even more money than you would have if you had just folded, but other Players at the table will now know that you raise when bluffing, making it far more likely for them to call raises on your bluff.